Ugaritic: Imperative

-The imperative probably takes three forms, qatal, qutul, and *qitil, where the vowels correspond with the vowels in the imperfect.
+The imperative takes three forms, qatal, qitil, and qutul, where the vowels are equal to the second vowel of the imperfect.
+So, if the imperfect is yaqtul-, the imperative is qutul; if yaqtil-, then qitil; if yiqtal-, then qatal.

 Examples (the verb YRD “to go down, to descend” is a so-called ‘weak’ verb, the first consonant Y disappears in the imperative):